Why is an Open Concept Office Furniture Effective?

 While open-concept offices are designed to encourage collaboration and efficiency, poor implementation often leads to the opposite result.

-U.S. companies have been swapping cubicles for open-concept offices for over a decade now.
+U.S. companies have been swapping office cubicles for open-concept offices for over a decade now.
 Today, more than seventy percent of employees work in shared spaces.
 Some are fans; many aren’t.

 The abundance of open-concept offices has allowed for considerable research on which elements actually boost productivity and happiness and which do not.
-Many studies show that open-concept offices can stifle productivity, increase both stress and sickness, and, ironically, result in less face-to-face interactions.
+Many studies show that open-concept offices can stifle productivity, increase both stress and sickness, and, ironically, result in less face-to-face interaction.
 Some suggest, however, that if implemented “correctly,” open-concept plans will boost productivity and happiness as intended.

 So, what have we learned about open-concept offices that can be used to improve upon the model?